The most comprehensive guide online to creating a strong brand identity for your business or organization.

 When you say the name do you think of another company?
 Consider making up a unique word or building a brand around a word without an established brand like Apple did.

 The name can be trademarked

 Once a name has been trademarked in the U.S., that name is protected in all 50 states.
 If you use a name (or even a significant part of a name) that is already under trademark, you should anticipate a cease and desist letter in your future – along with the need to find a new business name.
-The best way to avoid this problem is to come up with a completely custom name for your coffee shop.
+The best way to avoid this problem is to come up with a completely custom name for your investment business.
 When the 'Artisan Spice Company' (boring and generic) received a cease and desist letter for trademark infringement they came to crowdspring for a custom name.
 After dozens of unique names were submitted they chose 'Asabasa' because it was fun to say, memorable and stood out from all the other spice companies.

 The name matches your audience

 A name has to be considered with your target audience in mind.

 Are you targeting young adults or retirees?
 Are you targeting the serious or playful side of this audience?
 A name like 'The Art of Finance' is great for someone who knows they need a little financial education but might not be as effective for a wealthy individual who is seeking more respect.

 A great way to think about your audience and how it relates to a name is to pick from brand opposites.